 For the purposes of this pay policy:

-‘highly competent’ means [insert agreed definition e.g. (from DfE) performance which is not only good, but also good enough to provide coaching and mentoring to other teachers, give advice to them and demonstrate to them effective teaching practice and how to make a wider contribution to the work of the school/academy/federation, in order to help them meet the relevant standards and develop their teaching practice]; and
+‘highly competent’ means; performance which is not only good, but also good enough to provide coaching and mentoring to other teachers, give advice to them and demonstrate to them effective teaching practice and how to make a wider contribution to the work of the school/academy/federation, in order to help them meet the relevant standards and develop their teaching practice; and

-‘substantial’ means [insert agreed definition e.g. (from DfE) of real importance, validity or value to the school/academy/federation; play a critical role in the life of the school/academy/federation; provide a role model for teaching and learning; make a distinctive contribution to the raising of pupil standards; take advantage of appropriate opportunities for professional development and use the outcomes effectively to improve pupils’ learning]; and
+‘substantial’ means; of real importance, validity or value to the school/academy/federation; play a critical role in the life of the school/academy/federation; provide a role model for teaching and learning; make a distinctive contribution to the raising of pupil standards; take advantage of appropriate opportunities for professional development and use the outcomes effectively to improve pupils’ learning]; and

-‘sustained’ means [insert agreed definition e.g. maintained continuously over a long period e.g. [2] number of school year(s)].
+‘sustained’ means; maintained continuously over a long period 2 number of school years.

-The application will be assessed [insert details of how the [school/academy/federation/trust] will ensure that applications are assessed robustly, transparently and equitably, including who makes the initial assessment ie. line manager/subject leader/head of school/head teacher) and the role of the [Name of Committee/Panel/Group of Governors/Trustees] in making the final determination eg The application will be assessed robustly, transparently and equitably, though an initial assessment by the [line manager/subject leader/head of school/head teacher/Headteacher].
-The [Name of Committee/Panel/Group of Governors/Trustees] will make the final determination on the application].
+The application will be assessed The application will be assessed robustly, transparently and equitably, though an initial assessment by the Headteacher.
+The Governin Body will make the final determination on the application.

 11.3 Processes and Procedures

-The assessment will be made within [insert number of days (e.g. 10/15/20 working days] before the applicant will receive a response to their application.
-If there is a single deadline for applications, whether there will be a single date for applicants to be informed of the outcome].
+The assessment will be made within 30 working daysbefore the applicant will receive a response to their application.
+If there is a single deadline for applications, whether there will be a single date for applicants to be informed of the outcome.

-If successful, applicants will move to the upper pay range from [insert timing of move to upper pay range (e.g. start of term/academic year), including whether there will be a single date for all moves to the upper pay range to take place].
-[Insert who will decide (e.g. head teacher/Governing Body/Board of Trustees/Pay Committee) where on the upper pay range a successful teacher is placed, and, if teachers can start further up the range, insert how their position on the upper pay range will be decided in a fair and consistent way (e.g. based on considerations including:
+If successful, applicants will move to the upper pay range from the date of application and where on the upper pay range a successful teacher is placed, considerations will be taken,including;

 the nature of the post and the responsibilities it entails;

-the level of qualifications, skills and experience of the teacher).]
+the level of qualifications, skills and experience of the teacher

-If unsuccessful, supportive verbal feedback will be provided as soon as possible by [insert who will provide the feedback (e.g. line manager/subject leader/head teacher/ head of school].
-This will be followed up in writing within 5/X working days of the decision) and will include [outline what will be included in the feedback].
+If unsuccessful, supportive verbal feedback will be provided as soon as possible by the head teacher/ head of school.
+This will be followed up in writing within 5 working days of the decision) and will include feedback.

 12.0 Appeal Procedure